 Take a closer look to see the national ACT test dates and to learn how you should make decisions about when you should take the ACT!

-When are the ACT test dates in 2021?
+What are the ACT test dates in 2021?

 While some of the details, especially regarding registration deadlines and fees, may adjust in the next few months, here is the ACT test schedule (updated as of January 2021).